swag-lang/swag/bin/reference/tests/web/src/index.md

 Swag is **open source** and released under the [MIT license](https://github.com/swag-lang/swag/blob/master/LICENCE).
 You will find the compiler source code on [GitHub](https://github.com/swag-lang/swag).
 You can also visit the [YouTube](https://www.youtube.com/channel/UC9dkBu1nNfJDxUML7r7QH1Q) channel to see some little coding sessions.

+> WARNING:
+> The language evolves, and those videos can show out of date syntax.
+But the corresponding scripts on GitHub are always up to date and running.

 ---
 <div style="display:flex; flex-wrap:space-between; height: 200px; ">
     <iframe style="flex:200px; padding:10px;" src="https://www.youtube.com/embed/Il0UuJCXTWI" title="Swag Live Coding - The Flappy Bird Game (silent)" frameborder="0" allowfullscreen></iframe>